Homological stability for automorphism groups: Homogeneous and locally homogeneous categories

-As already noted in \cite[Ex 5.11]{SchSag12}, Quillen's construction applied to the groupoid of finitely generated modules over a ring $R$ yields the category of finitely generated $R$-modules and split injections, which we mentioned after Definition~\ref{homdef} as an example of homogeneous category in the case where $R$ is a field.
+As already noted in \cite[Ex.~5.11]{SchSag12}, Quillen's construction applied to the groupoid of finitely generated free modules over a ring $R$ yields the category with objects the finitely generated free $R$-modules and morphisms the ``free split injections", that is split injections $f : M \to N$ equipped with a choice of free submodule $F \leq N$ such that $N = \mathrm{Im}(f) \oplus F$.
+This is an example of a homogeneous category, already mentioned after Definition~\ref{homdef} in the case where $R$ is a field.
 We will show in the present section that this construction often yields homogeneous categories.
 This will be done by analysing how mild assumptions on the groupoid $\G$ yield the properties (L)H1, (L)H2 and the pre-braidedness.
 We start with the latter.

 \begin{prop} Let $(\G,\op,0)$ be a monoidal groupoid, and $U\G :=\lgl \G,\G\rgl$.
-Then: \begin{enumerate}[(i)] \item $0$ is initial in $U\G$; \item if $\mathcal{G}$ is braided monoidal then $U\G$ is a pre-braided monoidal category; \item if $\mathcal{G}$ is symmetric monoidal then $U\G$ is a symmetric monoidal category. \end{enumerate} Moreover, in the latter two cases, the monoidal structure of $U\G$ is such that the map $\G\to U\G$ taking an isomorphism $f$ to $[0,f]$ is monoidal. \end{prop}
+Then: \begin{enumerate}[(i)] \item $0$ is initial in $U\G$; \item if $\mathcal{G}$ is braided monoidal with no zero divisors then $U\G$ is a pre-braided monoidal category; \item if $\mathcal{G}$ is symmetric monoidal then $U\G$ is a symmetric monoidal category. \end{enumerate} Moreover, in the latter two cases, the monoidal structure of $U\G$ is such that the map $\G\to U\G$ taking an isomorphism $f$ to $[0,f]$ is monoidal. \end{prop}

 Note that in the case when $\G$ is symmetric monoidal the construction can be repeated on $U\G^{op}$ to create a symmetric monoidal category in which $0$ is now a null object.
-This is what the construction is used for in \cite[Sec 3]{DjaVes13}.
+This is what the construction is used for in \cite[Sec.~3]{DjaVes13}.